Best Sony Flash for Sony Alpha a9 III

 Battery7.2V / 2600mAh Li-ion

-Recycle Time1.5 Seconds
+Recycle Time1.5 seconds

-Weight530g (With battery)
+Weight530g (with battery)

 💰 Budget Pick

-Best For: Beginners & Backup Flash
+Best For: Beginners and Backup Use

 Key Feature: TCM (TTL-Converted-to-Manual)

-Guide Number60 (at 200mm)
+Guide Number60 (ISO 100, 200mm)

-Battery4 x AA
+Power Source4 x AA Batteries

 Zoom Range20-200mm